-The Ugly Logic Behind Trump's Flattery of Kim Jong Un
+The Disturbing Logic of Trump’s Lovefest With Kim Jong Un

 The president also seems to be adhering to a principle recommended in Ury’s book: being “soft on the people” you’re negotiating with (in this case, Kim) while being “hard on the problem” (in this case, maintaining unprecedented international sanctions on North Korea and walking away from the Vietnam talks when Kim wouldn’t agree to completely denuclearize).

-In their book, Ury and his co-author argue that the reason this counterintuitive strategy works is because of the psychological theory of cognitive dissonance, which posits that “people dislike inconsistency and will act to eliminate it.”
-By demonstrating “that you are attacking the problem, not them,” they write, you incentivize your counterparts to “overcome this dissonance” by separating themselves “from the problem in order to join you in doing something about it.”
+In their book, Ury and his co-author argue that this counterintuitive strategy works because of the psychological theory of cognitive dissonance, which posits that “people dislike inconsistency and will act to eliminate it.”
+By demonstrating “that you are attacking the problem, not them,” they write, you encourage your counterparts to “overcome this dissonance” by separating themselves “from the problem in order to join you in doing something about it.”

 The principle is also practiced by hostage negotiators, who are trained to listen empathetically and patiently to hostage takers to coax them into releasing their captives and surrendering to police, Ury told me.
-They build a rapport with the hostage taker to effectively transmit difficult messages and they distinguish between the person and the person’s behavior.
-(As one hostage negotiator explained to Harvard Business Review, “before the bad guy demands anything, I always ask him if he needs something.
+The negotiators build a rapport with the hostage taker to effectively transmit difficult messages, and they distinguish between the person and the person’s behavior.
+(As one hostage negotiator explained to Harvard Business Review, “Before the bad guy demands anything, I always ask him if he needs something.
 Obviously I’m not going to get him a car.
 I’m not going to let him go.
-But … [w]hen you give somebody a little something, he feels obligated to give you something back.”
+But … when you give somebody a little something, he feels obligated to give you something back.”
 Or as another once summed it up to The Atlantic, “The nicer you are, the harder you can push.”)

 Read: The plan to resurrect the North Korea nuclear talks

 Assuming there’s some considered thought to Trump’s courting of Kim, it’s not applied consistently.
-The president, for example, similarly lauds his personal relationship with Chinese President Xi Jinping even as he engages Xi in a brutal multibillion trade war.
+The president, for example, similarly lauds his personal relationship with Chinese President Xi Jinping, even as he engages Xi in a brutal multibillion-dollar trade war.
 Yet he rarely flatters allies such as German Chancellor Angela Merkel or Canadian Prime Minister Justin Trudeau.
 Whether it’s his complaints about lackluster German defense spending or grievances about Canadian trade practices, Trump is often hard on the problem and the people.

 Nevertheless, Ury isn’t the only one to spot a certain logic to Trump’s approach.
 This week Thae Yong Ho, one of the highest-ranking officials ever to defect from North Korea, told Bloomberg’s Eli Lake that he thought Trump’s flattery of Kim had boxed in the North Korean leader.
-As Thae saw it, this allows the U.S. president to keep up the economic pressure on Kim while deterring him from exiting the nuclear negotiations or conducting nuclear and missile tests that could trigger a forceful U.S. response.
+As Thae sees it, this allows the U.S. president to keep up the economic pressure on Kim while deterring him from exiting the nuclear negotiations or conducting nuclear and missile tests that could trigger a forceful U.S. response.

 The South Korean and especially the Japanese governments are likely unhappy about Trump trivializing North Korea’s recent weapons tests in their neighborhood.
-But a senior South Korean official, speaking to me and other reporters on condition of anonymity earlier this spring, suggested that Trump’s oft-repeated message to Kim that he’s in “no rush” to wrap up the denuclearization process was designed to give the North Korean leader space to make difficult decisions—and should not necessarily be taken as evidence that the U.S. president is truly in no rush.
-Trump’s “public message has been pretty well-orchestrated,” the official said, and the “positive message and signals” that the president has sent have helped calm Kim after he suffered a humiliating defeat at Trump’s hands during the Vietnam summit and took a long train ride home.
+But a senior South Korean official, speaking to me and other reporters on the condition of anonymity earlier this spring, suggested that Trump’s oft-repeated message to Kim that he’s in “no rush” to wrap up the denuclearization process was designed to give the North Korean leader space to make difficult decisions—and should not necessarily be taken as evidence that the U.S. president is truly in no rush.
+Trump’s “public message has been pretty well orchestrated,” the official said, and the “positive message and signals” that the president has sent have helped calm Kim after he suffered a humiliating defeat at Trump’s hands during the Vietnam summit and took a long train ride home.

 David Frum: Trump has just one trick—and it’s not working anymore